slide 1

 PAYMENT

-FEE: 200 CHF (free for speakers & HEIA Fribourg affiliates, 50% discount for ZSOIL owners,
+FEE: 200 CHF (free for speakers & HEIA Fribourg affiliates, 50% discount for ZSOIL owners, 10 CHF for students).
+Registration required.

 Please prepay to GeoDev Sarl, Epinettes 32, 1007 Lausanne, Switzerland